mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 The reduction was calculated based on the goal of traveling from endpoint to endpoint in under one second, 0.5 rps or 60 rpm.

-A 20% margin was added to the peak rpm then divided by the desired 60 rpm resulting in a 187:1 desired gear reduction.
+A 20% margin was added to the peak rpm, to provide speed headroom, then divided by the desired 60 rpm resulting in a 187:1 desired gear reduction.
 However, the final reduction was reduced to 120:1 later on since the arm lengths were reduced to meet size constraints.

 $$
 Desired RPM = 60 RPM